faustologic/Banner-website-template/README.md

 # Banner-website-template
  Minimalist banner for websites with animated transitions.

- This is a test website created with HTML and CSS
+ **This is a test website created with HTML and CSS**

+ Please, feel free to help me add some script events also responsive design for differents display sizes.